JPark617/korean-romanization/README.md

 hangul_to_latin("동서남북")  # dong-seo-nam-buk
 ```

 Directly running the `korean_romanization.py` script will also start an interactive session which allows the user to quickly romanize individual lines of Hangul.
+(Ensure that the terminal in which you are running the session is configured to use UTF-8 to encode strings.
+Notably, [this is not the default for Git Bash on Windows](https://stackoverflow.com/questions/45660817/python-print-unicode-string-via-git-bash-gets-unicodeencodeerror).

 ## Resources